-An employee must invoke their entitlement to FMLA leave and normally may not invoke the entitlement retroactively.
+Typically an employee must invoke their entitlement to FMLA leave and normally may not invoke the entitlement retroactively.
 If foreseeable, an employee must provide notice of their intent to invoke entitlement to FMLA not less than 30 days before the leave is to begin, or in emergencies, as soon as practical.
-For example, if the need for leave is not foreseeable (e.g., a medical emergency) and the employee cannot provide 30 calendar days notice, the employee must provide notice within a reasonable period of time.
 If necessary, notice may be given by an employee's personal representative (e.g., a family member or other responsible party).
 If the need for leave is not foreseeable and the employee is unable, due to circumstances beyond his or her control, to provide notice of his or her need for leave, the leave may not be delayed or denied.
 If the employee or the employee's personal representative is physically or mentally incapable of invoking the entitlement during the entire period of absence from work for an FMLA-qualifying purpose, the employee may retroactively invoke entitlement within 2 workdays after returning to work (See 5 CFR 630.1203(b) for additional information).

-Certification: An employee's request for FMLA leave to care for a sick family member, or for the employee's own serious health condition, may be supported by medical certification issued by a health care provider of the employee or the employee's ill family member.
-Where an activity requires medical certification, employees are required to provide medical certification of a serious health condition no later than 15 calendar days after the date requested.
+Army organization may require that an employee's request for FMLA leave to care for a sick family member, or for the employee's own serious health condition, be supported by medical certification issued by a health care provider of the employee or the employee's ill family member.
+Where an activity requires medical certification as outlined in 5 CFR 630.1208, employees are required to provide medical certification of a serious health condition no later than 15 calendar days after the date requested.
 If employees are unable to provide requested medical documentation and they have made good faith efforts to comply, medical documentation must be provided as soon as practicable under the circumstances involved, but no later than 30 days after the date requested.
 Written certification should, at a minimum, include:

 - The date the serious health condition commenced; and